helenahan37/-LUYINGHAN_T1A2/Readme.md

 Desktop size:

-Keeping layout consistent with the homepage, put the image on one side and put other texts on another side- it enhances the overall user experience and helps visitors to navigate the website more easily.
+Keeping layout consistent with the homepage, put the image on one side and put other texts on another side
+- it enhances the overall user experience and helps visitors to navigate the website more easily.
 When the layout is consistent, users can quickly find the information they are looking for, without having to re-learn how to navigate the website on each page.

-Table size:
+Tablet size:

 Keeping layout consistent with homepage, centering images and texts content vertically.

 Phone size:

 - Using CSS grid to help me rearrange the text content’s position, make it overlap with my main image.
-- Adding a white background to the text section- it can create contrast between the background color and the text color which can make the information more prominent, making it easier for readers to remember and understand the key information
+- Adding a white background to the text section
+  - it can create contrast between the background color and the text color which can make the information more prominent.
 #### Skills Page
 ![Alt Text](./docs/skillspage%20screenshot.png)